-The PhD in Nursing program is designed to prepare graduates for a lifetime of intellectual inquiry that manifests itself in creative scholarship and research, often leading to careers in social, governmental, and health care organizations as well as traditional careers in university and college settings.
-The purpose of the PhD in Nursing program is to prepare nurse scientists to influence the quality of local, regional, national, and international health care.
+The PhD program is designed to prepare graduates for a lifetime of intellectual inquiry that manifests itself in creative scholarship and research, often leading to careers in social, governmental, and health care organizations as well as traditional careers in university and college settings.
+The purpose of the PhD program is to prepare nurse scientists to influence the quality of local, regional, national, and international health care.

-Academic Policies and Student Compliant Procedures
+Academic Policies and Student Complaint Procedures

 For your reference, the MUSC Student Complaint Procedure is found in The Bulletin http://academicdepartments.musc.edu/esl/bulletin/acad_policies/ under “Academic Policies and Information” http://academicdepartments.musc.edu/esl/bulletin/acad_policies/scc/ .

-For more information please contact:
+For more information, please contact: